 Rapid heart rate after covid-19 vaccine

 Myocarditis is inflammation of the heart muscle that can result in rapid or irregular heartbeats.
 After a vaccine, it’s very rare to cause rapid or irregular heartbeat or myocarditis.
 But even if you are facing this problem then, immediately you should seek your doctor or contact your medical helpline number.
+COVID Vaccine is A High Priority for Cardiac Patients.

 Cases of Myocarditis occurred after